rvanbalen/powershell-profile/README.md

 ## 🛠️ Fix the Missing Font

-After running the script, you'll find a downloaded `cove.zip` file in the folder you executed the script from.
+After running the script, you'll find a downloaded `hack.zip` file in the folder you executed the script from.
 Follow these steps to install the required nerd fonts:

-1. Extract the `cove.zip` file.
+1. Extract the `hack.zip` file.
 2. Locate and install the nerd fonts.

 ## Customize this profile